I Ching. Hexagram 33 is named 遯 (dùn), “Retiring”.

 ON SUBCONSCIOUSNESS vibration the one which doubles force of occurring.

 It is an unusually beautiful endless blue heaven.
 Already in life, the greatest vibrations of the Love, the God, and the creative achievements are manifested.
 This is maximum in the sense that the situation and people are unable to accommodate more at the moment.

 Under the sky on the ground, small seeds of trees sprouted.
 In the depths of the subconscious, a desire to receive even more was born.

-The roots of the trees penetrate deep into the earth, and their thin branches tend straight to the heaven.
+The roots of the trees penetrate deep into the earth, and their thin branches tend straight to heaven.
 This desire grows and penetrating in the inner world.

 The trees grow quickly, and soon their huge green crowns will cover the blue sky.
 Desires drive out everything else from the subconscious, including the Supreme.